nguyenvothuan/RSA/paper.md

 I created a simple UI, but interactive enough for the user to try the encryption scheme with their own message.

 ## Project Demo
 Please refer to the source code in this [Github repo](https://github.com/nguyenvothuan/RSA) for how to run the project.
 I also included a quick demo video there.
+Refer to README.md for how to navigate through the codebase.

 ## Reference